Classification of Antimicrobial Peptides

 4. Based on peptide properties

-In the absence of three-dimensional (3D) structural information, AMPs can be classified based on peptide properties such as charge, hydrophobicity, and length.
+In the absence of three-dimensional (3D) structural information, AMPs can be classified based on peptide properties such as charge, hydrophobicity, amino acid composition, and length.

-For example, there are cationic, neutral, and anionic peptides based on net charge.
+Based on net charge, there are cationic, neutral, and anionic peptidesbased on net charge.

 There are hydrophobic, amphipathic, and hydrophilic peptides based on hydrophobicity.